Doria Ragland: Personal life

 Ragland married lighting director Thomas Markle on December 23, 1979, at Hollywood's Paramahansa Yogananda Self-Realization Fellowship Temple in a ceremony performed by Brother Bhaktananda.
 Their daughter Meghan was born in 1981.
 The couple separated when their daughter was two years old.
 They divorced in 1987.

 Ragland resides in View Park–Windsor Hills, California, in a house inherited from her father in 2011.
-She has accompanied Meghan to public events and attended her 2018 wedding to Prince Harry in Berkshire.
+She has accompanied Meghan to public events and attended her 2018 wedding to Prince Harry at St George's Chapel, Windsor Castle, Berkshire.
 Ragland became a grandmother on May 6, 2019.
 She flew to the United Kingdom to see her grandson, Prince Archie of Sussex, and his parents.
 In July, she attended Prince Archie's christening at the private chapel at Windsor Castle.
 Her granddaughter, Princess Lilibet of Sussex, was born on June 4, 2021, in Santa Barbara, California.